SAFETAG/SAFETAG/content/ADIDS/needs_assessment/deepening/needs_assessment.md

   * step 3
   * step etc.

-#### Determine critical process'
+### Part II: Determine Critical Process'

 The goal of this exercise is for the trainee to lead the attendees in identifying the subset of activities that are critical to their work.
 Helping the organization triage these processes is at the core of how an auditor continues their assessment.
 An auditor uses this subset to guide their audit.
 If an auditor is not mindful of making sure that there are processes among the critical processes identified that speak to the full range of participants their recommendations are more likely to meet resistance.

-  * step 1
-  * step 2
-  * step 3
-  * step etc.

 #### Map out critical process'

 In this exercises the trainee does free-hand mapping for each process guided by the host participants.
 The trainee needs to make sure that they work to develop a broad understanding of the overall process.
 This is a time consuming activity, and managing their overall time to complete the entire needs assessment, and respect the time constraints of the staff, is critical.

   * "We will be charting the sequence of events of this process.
 We want to represent the process, as it actually happens - NOT what you might prefer it to be!"
-  * step 2
-  * step 3
-  * step etc.

-### Part II: Asset Identification

-#### Identify assets process' rely on

-The goal of this exercise is to deconstruct the process maps that were created into the assets within those activities.

-  * step 1
-  * step 2
-  * step 3
-  * step etc.

-#### Identify technology used

-The goal of this exercise is for the trainee to guide the participants through identifying the technology connected to their assets.
-This activity will identify additional assets to add to the asset map.

-*NOTE: {.note}* This activity is as much about an auditor identifying the technological scope of the organization as it is about educating the staff about the infrastructure they rely on to prepare them to understand the scope of the final report.

-  * step 1
   * step 2
   * step 3
   * step etc.